Tobi-De/cookiecutter-fastapi/docs/userguide.md

 <**place your favorite js framework here**> project for that.
 Spreading the routes for those pages in your API routes is not a good idea
 in my opinion.
 The `frontend` application is a bit special in that it is a full Fastapi application [that is mounted](https://fastapi.tiangolo.com/advanced/sub-applications/) on top of your main application.
 I don't think this approach can scale to hundreds of html pages, so think twice before you consider using it for a huge project (frankly I don't know, I haven't tried it, I could be wrong).

+> **Note**: Checkout [htmx](https://htmx.org/) if you to improve your frontend development and user experience without relying on a complex SPA javascript framework.

+# Deployment

+For deployment the official fastapi documentation has an excellent guide on the subject [here](https://fastapi.tiangolo.com/deployment/).
+If you want some platform recommendation check this [page](https://tobi-de.github.io/fuzzy-couscous/deployment/).

 **Note**: This page is a work in progress, new content will be added with new release of `cookiecutter-fastapi`.